 Individual differences in smiling have also been studied.
 For example, in a study by K.L.
 Schmidt and J.F.
 Cohn, some people showed partly non-Duchenne characteristics even though they were enjoying themselves.

-One study published in the Journal of Advertising Research showed that celebrities who flashed a Duchenne smile during endorsements for products were seen in a more positive light.
-This means that if you can produce a Duchenne smile, you'll be able to influence others more easily.
+One study published in the Journal of Advertising Research showed that celebrities who flashed a Duchenne smile during product endorsements were seen in a more positive light.
+This means that if you can produce a Duchenne smile, you may be able to influence others more easily.

 Find More Enjoyment In Life

 One of the single most important parts of life is simply enjoyment.
 Our modern world doesn't always lend itself to pleasant experiences or letting go and just enjoying the moment.
 However, sporting a Duchenne smile can enhance your ability to feel pleasant, positive emotions.
 Simply put, it’s possible that you could enjoy your life more by smiling more often.

 If you can voluntarily produce a Duchenne smile as many researchers now believe is possible, how do you do so?

 To create a Duchenne smile, start by thinking of something happy.
 Picture someone you love or remember a happy event.
 Some people prefer to think of something humorous.
 Sometimes, just changing the way you're thinking at the moment is enough.

 If not, try mirror practice.
 Think of that happy thought as you look in a mirror.
 Then, try to smile, focusing on lifting the skin around your lips, cheeks, and eye muscles.
 When you see you've produced a genuine-looking smile, notice what muscles you're using.

 The more you practice, the better you'll get at producing it, and the more easily it will come in the future.